Chudry/hicarser/README.md

 # hicarser

-Ajax textfile load,parse(count symbols) with celery task, save result to db.
+Ajax textfile load, parse(count symbols) with celery task, save result to db.
 Show progressing on each step.
 Accept only .txt files (optional).